gaborhor/TADPREP/docs/method_tuning.md

 ### Current State:
 - Barebones logic for sorting dtypes and features
+- Notes on broader approach and method relation to `_rename_and_tag_core`

 ### Observed Bugs/Problems:
+- Relying on Pandas .dtype would run into issues of "properly" identifying plotting approach
+- Recommend we make this a method that "exclusively" follows application of `_rename_and_tag_core`
+  - This allows user to properly define what features are Nominal, Ordinal, Numeric, etc.

 ### Ideas for Development:
 - As color-blind friendly as we are capable of!